 - An iBuyer's purchase criteria is usually stricter than traditional investors' — homes in rural areas or in need of major repairs or updating may not qualify.

-- iBuyers like Opendoor and Offerpad charge service fees of 5–8%, compared to the 2.5–3% you'd typically pay a listing agent.
+- iBuyers like Opendoor and Offerpad have historically charged service fees of roughly 5%, compared to the 2.5–3% you'd typically pay a listing agent.
+However, Opendoor has recently switched to a variable fee structure, so sellers may pay more or less in certain markets.[8][9]

 - iBuyers also make deductions for the full cost of any repairs or improvements they think your home requires.
 Fees vary based on the results of the company's home inspection, and can significantly lower your final payout.